Tesla's Pop-Out Handles Blamed for Death After Accident | Digital Trends

 According to the lawsuit, a police officer couldn’t open the doors because the handles were retracted and bystanders watched as the car filled with smoke and flames.
 The suit further alleges that the fire originated with the car’s battery.
 The lawsuit lists the cause of death as smoke inhalation and states that Awan had sustained no internal injuries or broken bones in the crash.

-The handles have a dubious history going back to a Consumer Reports article showing that the door handles breaking was the number one complaint about the car, followed by not being able to access the car when the handles were frozen over with ice.
-A 2018 a Wired article reported that Tesla CEO Elon Musk insisted on them even though it “was unanimous among the executive staff that the complex door handle idea was crazy,” Top safety advocates have also gone on record attacking the door handles as a safety issue for first responders.
+The handles have a dubious history going back to a Consumer Reports article showing that door handles breaking was the number one complaint about the car, followed by not being able to access the car when the handles were frozen over with ice.
+A 2018 Wired article reported that Tesla CEO Elon Musk insisted on them even though it “was unanimous among the executive staff that the complex door handle idea was crazy.”
+Top safety advocates have also gone on record attacking the door handles as a safety issue for first responders.

 Door handles aside, this and other accidents are teaching first responders about the special conditions surrounding fighting a lithium-ion battery fire.
 In this case, the police were first on scene and used their fire department approved extinguishers, which are useless against lithium-ion battery fires.
 These batteries are prone to a chain reaction called thermal runaway which requires a lot of water to extinguish.
 Firefighters eventually doused the flames with water, which seemed to work, but the wrecked car reignited twice more after being towed away.